 Your supporters can be the biggest advocates for your organization, given the right tools.
 Peer to peer fundraising is an opportunity for donors to spread the word and raise funds for your nonprofit on their Birthdays, Christmas, Anniversaries, and other important holidays.

 Crowdfunding is another way to inspire your donors to become advocates.
-If your organization has specific campaigns you need to raise funds for, this is your chance to highlight these campaigns.
+If your organization has specific opportunities or programs you need to raise funds for, this is your chance to highlight these needs.
 Encourage donors to join your campaign and raise funds for your cause.